Summary:

 Advantages

-Better Balance and Weight Distribution: Because the motor is positioned at the center of the bike, it offers better balance and weight distribution.
+- Better Balance and Weight Distribution: Since the motor is positioned at the center of the bike, it offers better balance and weight distribution.
 This makes for a more natural ride and better handling, particularly on rough terrains.

 Disadvantages